 |Narita Airport||THE SANKEI SHIMBUN|

 |The Asahi Shimbun|

-For the IOC's usual four-year cycle as a sponsor or partner, the 14 global partners cost a three-digit million sum.
+For the IOC's usual four-year cycle, the Olympic sponsorship costs a three-digit million sum to the 14 global partners.
 According to Quartz, sponsors currently pay up to $300 million per cycle.

 Bridgestone or Panasonic, for example, cost $200 million to $250 million each for their status as a global partner for four years.
 Airbnb is said to have signed an eight-year contract until 2028 with payments of $500 million.

 The postponement of the Tokyo Olympics naturally also has an impact on sponsorship.
 Contracts have had to be renegotiated simply because of the time blast from the usual four-year cycle.
 The limitation of spectator numbers at the venues to a maximum of 10,000 people, as well as the likely absence of international fans, are also changing the image of the Games and thus also that of the sponsors.

 In the event of a decline in the value of Olympic sponsorship, Rick Burton, a professor of sports management at Syracuse University, says it's conceivable that agreements for the 2022 and 2024 Games could be extended.